City Guide for: Pangong Tso, India

 Best Time to Visit

-The best time to visit Pangong Tso is during the summer months, from May to September.
-During this period, the weather is relatively mild, and the roads are generally open and accessible.
-The lake is usually frozen during the winter months (October to April), and the roads may be blocked due to heavy snowfall.
+The best time to visit Pangong Tso is from **May to September**.
+During these months, the weather is relatively mild, and the roads are generally open.
+The lake is usually frozen during the winter months (November to April), and the road to Pangong Tso may be blocked by heavy snowfall.

 Transportation